- Hyperpigmentation is characterized by patches or spots of skin that are darker than the surrounding area

 - Laser therapy has been shown to effectively treat hyperpigmentation for all skin types and tones

-- Most at-home laser treatments are not powerful enough to help with hyperpigmentation.
+- At-home laser treatments are not powerful enough to produce noticeable results

 What Is Hyperpigmentation?

 Hyperpigmentation refers to flat, irregular spots or patches of skin that are darker than the surrounding skin.
 Depending on your skin tone, this discoloration can range from pink or red to gray, brown or black.

 Pigmented spots are triggered by a number of causes.
 They occur when melanocytes, the cells that determine pigmentation in the skin overproduce melanin.
 The most common causes are sun exposure, fluctuating hormones, skin injury and inflammation.

 Some skin conditions such as acne and melasma also cause dark spots and patches to form.